-a) If you have no QMS in place and you manufacture or intend to manufacture in-house and put into use medical devices, you should (and perhaps should already have started to) put a QMS in place.
+a) If you have no QMS in place and you manufacture or intend to manufacture inhouse (in it broadest sense as in 3.2 above) and put into use medical devices, you should (and perhaps should already have started to) put a QMS in place.

 You should use ISO 13485 as your framework.
 The title of the document makes its purpose clear: Medical devices.
-Quality management systems.
-Requirements for regulatory purposes.
+Quality management systems-Requirements for regulatory purposes.